openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 ========================================

 To unenroll from a course, use a browser to go to the `edx.org`_ website.
-You unenroll from courses on your :ref:`dashboard<SFD Learner Dashboard>`.
+You unenroll from courses on your dashboard.

 .. _Courseware Questions: